 Does hearing loss cause dementia?

-This article was originally published in September 2021 and updated with the latest research and information in August 2022 and August 2023 (two new studies added, and the latest Australian and international statistics included).
-In April 2024, we added the Hearing Tracker video with a panel discussing current research and what it actually means.
+This article was originally published in September 2021 and has been updated with additional research and information every year since.
+In April 2024, we added a Hearing Tracker video with a panel discussing current research and what it means.
+In September 2024 we updated the article with the latest relevant research.
+We also highlighted the retraction of a previous major study.

 Reality or fear-mongering?